Shigar River

 • coordinates | 35°19′52″N 75°38′0″E |

 The Shigar River is formed from the melted water of the Baltoro Glacier and Biafo Glacier.
 It flows through the Shigar Valley.
-The river is a tributary to the Indus River at its mouth and meets the Indus in Skardu Valley.[1]
+The river is the main right-bank tributary of the Indus River at its mouth and meets the Indus in the Skardu Valley.[3][4]